 Being in the digital age, it’s imperative for any business to grow their online presence.
 Having a strong online presence paves the way for greater exposure and better brand recognition.

-Simply put, on page SEO allows search engines to analyse what your site is about.
-By incorporating on page SEO with your website development, you are telling search engines what to look for and what to identify your website as.
+What is On-Page SEO?
+(Technical SEO)On-page SEO (technical SEO) focuses on how search engines crawl and understand your website.
+By [incorporating on-page technical SEO](https://pwd.com.au/a-beginners-guide-to-technical-seo/ "Learn technical SEO") into your website development, you are telling search engines what to look for and what to identify your website as.

 It consists of the following factors: